 Section A. Employees shall be issued the equipment identified in Appendix I of this Agreement.
 When the scheduled working hours of specific units increase or decrease significantly during the contract term, the parties agree to discuss reasonable changes to the quantities of uniforms and equipment needed by members of such units.
-[See applicable Side Letters and MOA's].
+[See Applicable Side Letters and MOA's]

-Section B. 40 Caliber Semi-Automatic Weapons.
+Section B. 9mm Semi-Automatic Weapons.

-1. The County will provide to all unit members a 40 caliber semiautomatic handgun.
-The department issued 40 caliber handgun will be the primary on-duty handgun for all unit members.
-Approved weapons previously purchased by unit members may be used off duty and as second (back-up) weapons.

-- 2. The County will provide one Level III holster to each unit member. - 3.
-Upon recommendation of the Safety Committee, the Glock 26 and Kahr K-9 9mm handguns may be used off duty and/or as a second (back-up) weapon.
-The Employer will qualify unit members on one of these handguns, to be used as a second (back-up) weapon.
+- 1. The County will provide to all unit members a 9mm semiautomatic handgun.
+The department issued handgun will be the primary on-duty handgun for all unit members.
+Weapons previously approved for purchase by unit members may be used off duty and as second (back-up) weapons. - 2.
+The County will provide one Level III holster to each unit member. - 3.
+Off-duty and/or second (back-up) weapons shall be determined by a mutually agreed upon list of manufacturers and specifications [See Memorandum of Agreement dated December 18, 2019].
+Modification of this list shall occur only after the modification is recommended by the JHSC and is agreed to by both the FOP President and the Chief of Police.